syager26/syager26/README.md

 ## Hello!
-I am an undergraduate student at Harding University.
+I am an undergraduate student at Harding University studying data science.

 My expected graduation date is December 2024.

+# Some of my projects include
+Analyzing the significance of recruiting rankings for college football success.
+Building minesweeper in C++.
+Building a webscraper in Python.
+Programming a baseball game in Python.

 <!--
 **syager26/syager26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.